tremor-rs/qwal/README.md

 ---

-Pronouced `Quál` - from the german wordrd for `agony` - because it is.
+Pronouced `Quál` - from the german word for `agony` - because it is.

 ## Operations

-The basic concept is simple, qual supports exactly 4 opperations:
+The basic concept is simple, `qwal` supports exactly 4 operations:

 ### `push`

-Appends a new entry to the end of the queue, returns it's index.
+Appends a new entry to the end of the queue, returning its index.

 ### `pop`

-Reads the next index from the queue, returns the entry and it's index or none if the queue is fully consumed.
+Reads the next index from the queue, returning the previous entry and its index if one exists, or none if the queue is empty.

 ### `ack`

-Acknowledges the processing of a entry, this means that in the entry can be removed.
+Acknowledges processing of an entry, confirming it is enqueued.

 ### `revert`

-Reverts back to the last acknowledged entry - will anything since then.
+Reverts back to the last acknowledged entry in the queue - will clear/drain any entry since that point.

 ## Performance Characteristics